 National Park Service rules and regulations are found in Title 36 of the Code of Federal Regulations.
 Additional Park Specific Rules and Regulations for Wind Cave National Park are found in the Superintendent's Compendium.

 As of February 22, 2010, new rules concerning the carrying of firearms went into effect on all National Park areas.
-Please see the link below for specific information.
+Please visit the Firearms page for specific information.

 For questions related to this new federal law see National Parks and Firearms FAQ below:

 Why are people allowed to have firearms in some national parks?

 A new federal law (Sec.
 512 of P.L.
 111-24), effective February 22, 2010, makes national parks – and national wildlife refuges – subject to applicable federal, state, and local firearms laws.
 The law is a provision of the Credit Card Accountability Responsibility and Disclosure Act of 2009, which was passed by Congress and signed by the President in May 2009.